turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-14-test-plan.md

 - [x] AC14-7: It should call compare on bcrypt with the correct arguments
 - [x] AC14-8: It should respond with a status of 401 if bcrypt returns false
 - [x] AC14-9: It should respond with a status of 500 if bcrypt rejects
-- [ ] AC14-10: It call next if bcrypt returns true
+- [x] AC14-10: It should call next if bcrypt returns true

 ## Integration Tests (INT)